-H.4.6 Ignitable Liquid (also Known as Flammable Liquid) Pool Fires conducted with each of these fuels.
+H.4.6 Ignitable Liquid (also Known as Flammable Liquid) Pool Fires consist of Acetone, Isopropyl Alcohol (IPA), and heptane.
+A minimum of one test is to be conducted with each of these fuels.
 The fuels are to have the following nominal properties: